Bigil: Box office

-In the opening day of its release, the film collected ₹58 crore, and became the highest-opening day grosser of 2019, beating Rajinikanth-starrer Petta, which earned ₹36.6 crore on the first day.
+In the opening day of its release, the film collected ₹58 crore, and became the highest-opening day grosser of 2019, beating Petta, which earned ₹36.6 crore on the first day.
 It was the second highest-opener of Vijay, behind Sarkar (2018) and preceded by Mersal (2017), which respectively earned ₹47.1 crore and ₹66.9 crore.
 The film collected ₹25.6 crore in Tamil Nadu, and in Chennai, the film had earned an estimated collection of ₹1.8 crore in Chennai theatres.
 In Andhra Pradesh and Telangana, the film collected ₹4.15 crore and in Karnataka and Kerala, the film contributed ₹4.1 crore and ₹1.5 crore, respectively, with the total collections in the country, on the first day, being ₹40.05 crore.
 The film entered the 100 crore mark worldwide on the second day of its release, where the film collected ₹46.5 crore worldwide, with ₹25 crore across the country.
 By the third day, the film had obtained its first weekend collections to ₹5.26 crore in Chennai.

 Bigil earned about more than ₹75 crore in the first four days of its release in Tamil Nadu, while a worldwide collection of ₹150 crore was reported for the first five days of the release.
 On the sixth day of its release, the film earned ₹200 crore worldwide, becoming the actor's third film to do so after Mersal and Sarkar.
 Within 10 days of its release, the film earned ₹10 crore at the Chennai city box-office, and became the fourth film of Vijay to cross 10-crore mark in Chennai.
 Within 11 days, the film collected about ₹250 crore.
 On 11 November 2019, AGS Entertainment had announced that the film had collected ₹300 crore, and became the highest-grossing Tamil film of the year, surpassing Petta.
 It also became the first film of the actor to earn ₹300 crore.
 The film has performed very well in Delhi and Mumbai, with sold-out shows at most locations in Mumbai the first week.
 In three weeks, the film had collected ₹13 crore from Chennai alone.
 The film grossed ₹143 crore in Tamil Nadu in the four-week run.
 Business Today stated a gross of ₹300 crore in its entire run.